syguo96/starter-hugo-academic/content/authors/admin/_index.md

 The quest to understand _why machines learn_ relies on the fundamental assumption that train and test data come from i.i.d. data. **BUT** animals including humans do not perform data shuffling in our life experiences of absorbing information.
 We learn in non-linear, complex, dependent ways.
 And the quest to understand learning in non-i.i.d. setting has just begun: exchangeable data offers a realistic and doable next step.

 **News**
-- [July 2024] Starting internship with FAIR Meta, NYC.
+- [July 22nd 2024] Starting internship with FAIR Meta, NYC.

--
+- [July 5th 2024] Won the MPI-IS Outstanding Female Doctoral Student Award!!
 {style="text-align: justify;"}